 Probiotics are one of the newest supplements to hit the market and come with some promising research in many different areas including cold prevention.
 As with all things that show any promise to improve human health, probiotics are probably greatly overhyped and will continue to be overhyped to the general consumer.
 Some studies have found that probiotics were found to reduce frequency and duration of colds in both the general population as well as heavily training athletes.

 Most of these studies have been small sample sizes or were supported by probiotic manufacturers so more research is needed.
-Another thing to watch out for with probiotics is that most studies are using a significantly larger amount than what you're consuming in a yogurt or drink.
+Another thing to watch out for with probiotics is that most studies are using a significantly larger amount than what you'd find in yogurt or a drink.
 There are also many different strains of probiotics and one study found that only 1 out of 17 products matched their label claims.

 What shows the most signs of helping your immune system so far is eating a balanced diet and getting enough sleep.
 Washing your hands properly is one of the first lines of defence that you have.
 And if you want to give your immune system a leg up get your flu shot and make sure your other immunizations are up to date.